Australia Country Commercial Guide

 Unit: US$ Millions

-In the end-user market, the federal government – including healthcare, social care, education, and defense – is the largest market for cyber sales, accounting for over 30 percent of all cyber security sales.
+In the end-user market, the federal government – including healthcare, social security, education, and defense – is the largest market for cyber sales, accounting for over 30 percent of all cyber security sales.
 In the corporate market, financial service firms – ANZ, NAB, CBA, Westpac, AMP, amongst others – are the largest users of cyber products.
-It appears that they spend more on average than most other financial institutions on a global scale.
 According to a recent report by industry group IDC, the cyber spend by Australian government agencies, and telecommunications, education, professional services, and transportation companies, is also greater than their counterparts in other countries.

 Australian Government’s Cyber Security Posture